-Mike is a man of many talents – he used to run a bicycle shop selling both road and mountain bikes and still remains involved in the biking industry.
+Mike is a man of many talents – he used to own and operate Calistoga Bike Shop, selling both road and mountain bikes and still remains involved in the biking industry.
 He also is a member of a local Rock band called The Last Resort.

-Recently we had a chance to walk the vineyard and we can see why the yields are low.
-Some of the vines hardly have any fruit set – some vines have just a few clusters.
-The vines have no trellising, the spacing is quite wide as was favorable during the years when it was originally planted.
+Before the vines were pulled out, we had a chance to walk the vineyard and could clearly see why the yields were so low.
+Some of the vines hardly had any fruit set – some vines had just a few clusters.
+The vines had no trellising, the spacing was quite wide as was favorable during the years when it was originally planted.
 The soils are reddish and very rocky; this is good terroir for growing these types of grapes.
-For many years the fruit from this vineyard was sold to notable Napa wineries such as Stag’s Leap Winery, La Jota and Elyse.
-Fortunately Mike was able to convince his father to let him use the grapes and Retro released their first commercial vintage in 2003.
+For many years the fruit from this vineyard was sold to notable Napa wineries such as Stags’ Leap Winery, La Jota and Elyse Winery.
+Fortunately, Mike was able to convince his father to let him use the grapes and Retro released their first commercial vintage in 2003.

-We tried the 2004 – you know this wine is going to have some structure just by looking at it.
-It is seriously dark and then take a whiff of the nose.
-It is seriously big!
+The first vintage of Retro Cellars was a 2003 Petite Sirah.
+During our initial visit to the property, we tried the 2004 Retro Cellars Petite Sirah – one knows this wine is going to have some structure just by looking at it.
+It is incredibly dark; soon be wowed by the bouquet.
 Rich aromas of dark chocolate mingle with blackberry and hints of smoke.
 The palate is juicy, spicy and dense with tons of fruit.
 There are notes of leather, graphite, tobacco and nice blackberry nuances on the mid palate.
 The tannins are gripping and chalky with a finish that lingers for quite some time.
-This wine is a meant for a big juicy steak.
+This wine is a meant to be paired with a big juicy steak.

-The 2005 which at the time of our tasting was almost released has even more fruit than the 2004 vintage.
-Unfortunately it will be difficult to find as only 125 cases were made.
-As expected this wine is just as dark as the earlier vintage.
+The 2005 Retro Cellars Petite Sirah which at the time of our tasting was almost released has even more fruit than the 2004 vintage.
+Unfortunately, it will be difficult to find as only 125 cases were made.
+As expected, this wine is just as dark as the earlier vintage.
 Earthy aromas lead to a rich core of blueberry and blackberry on the palate with great acidity and again big structure on the finish.
 It will be very interesting to see how these wines age and evolve over time.

-As you can see, Retro is the perfect name for this wine and vineyard – a retrospective if you will which taken as its literal definition is “looking or directed backward”.
+Retro is an ideal name for the brand – a retrospective if you will which taken as its literal definition is “looking or directed backward”.
 The name is a tribute to their family as well as a throwback to earlier days of winemaking in California.
-Methods that used to be common in the wine industry but are no longer common are still “in vogue” at Retro Cellars; head pruned vineyards, managing the vineyards yourself (we’ve seen statistics that up to 80% of Napa’s vineyards are under the management of vineyard management companies), make the wine yourself and never pick when the sugars are too high.
+Methods that used to be common in the wine industry but are no longer common are still “in vogue” at Retro Cellars including head pruned vineyards, harvest decisions which favor restraint, the owner is the winemaker and owner managed vineyards.
+We have seen statistics that up to 80% of Napa’s vineyards are under the management of vineyard management companies.

-As a result Mike’s wines are in the 13% alcohol range, similar or lower to the alcohol levels of the Dunn Vineyard wines – however Retro’s wines are never lowered in alcohol by winemaker means.
+As a result, Mike’s wines are often in the 13% alcohol range, similar or lower to the alcohol levels of the Dunn Vineyard wines – however Retro’s wines are never lowered in alcohol by winemaker means.